 A complete copy of the research director file as required by the FRQ (or, when appropriate, CIHR, NSERC or SSHRC).

-Please contact or visit the agency’s website for the forms, deadlines and more details:

-FRQS: http://www.frqs.gouv.qc.ca/

-FRQNT: http://www.frqnt.gouv.qc.ca/

-FRQSC: http://www.frqsc.gouv.qc.ca/

-CIHR: http://www.cihr-irsc.gc.ca/

-NSERC: http://www.nserc-crsng.gc.ca/

-SSHRC: http://www.sshrc-crsh.gc.ca/

 The supervisor must send to the VHRN, in an Excel separate sheet, an updated follow-up on the academic and/or professional status of the supervisor’s students funded in the past by the VHRN.
 Upon request, the coordinator will provide the researcher a copy of this document that will only have to be updated.